moreartyjs/moreartyjs/README.md

 # requestAnimationFrame support #

 Morearty supports rendering in [requestAnimationFrame](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame).
 Just pass `requestAnimationFrameEnabled` property to `createContext` function.
 See [details](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Morearty.html#createContext) in the API documentation.

-Note that enabling this feature may (and probably will) produce strange results like [this](https://github.com/facebook/react/issues/1698) and is not recommended at the moment unless you really know what you are doing.
-To fix this you need to wrap `input`, `textarea`, and `option` components the way Om [does](https://github.com/swannodette/om/blob/master/src/om/dom.cljs).
-In the future Morearty may provide such wrappers out of the box.
+Note that enabling this feature will produce strange results when using controlled inputs, e.g. focus jumping to the end of the line.
+To fix that, Morearty provides requestAnimationFrame-friendly wrappers `Ctx.DOM.input`, `Ctx.DOM.textarea`, and `Ctx.DOM.option` (where `Ctx` is Morearty context instance) like Om [does](https://github.com/swannodette/om/blob/master/src/om/dom.cljs).

 # Current status #

-Version 0.2.1 is [ready](https://github.com/Tvaroh/moreartyjs#download).
-Test coverage is almost 100% with more than 150 test cases.
+Version 0.2.2 is [ready](https://github.com/Tvaroh/moreartyjs#download).
+Test coverage is almost 100% with more than 180 test cases.

 # Future goals by priority #